 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing account statements and monitoring your free credit reports for suspicious activity and to detect errors.
-You should report any such activity to law enforcement.
-You can also enroll to receive the complimentary credit monitoring services that we are offering to you.
-Please also review the information contained in the enclosed Steps You Can Take to Help Protect Personal Information.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and explanation of benefits and by monitoring your free credit reports for suspicious activity and to detect errors over the next 12 to 24 months.
+Any suspicious activity should be reported to the appropriate financial institution, insurance company, or health care provider.
+You can also find out more about how to safeguard your information in the enclosed Steps You Can Take to Protect Personal Information.
+There, you will find additional information about the complimentary credit monitoring and how to enroll.